Miri Mesika

-Miri Mesika (מירי מסיקה; born May 3, 1978) is an Israeli singer and actress.
-She is most known for winning several Israeli "Female Singer of the Year" awards, selling more than 200,000 copies of her albums in Israel, and for her portrayal of the title role of Dina in the West End production of The Band's Visit, for which she was nominated for the 2023 Laurence Olivier Award for Best Actress in a Musical.
+Miri Mesika (מירי מסיקה) is an Israeli singer and actress.
+She won several "Female Singer of the Year" awards and sold more than 200,000 copies of her albums in Israel.
+She is also known for her portrayal of the title role of Dina in the West End production of The Band's Visit, for which she was nominated for the 2023 Laurence Olivier Award for Best Actress in a Musical.

 Biography

 Miri Mesika was born and grew up in Herzliya, Israel.
 Her father is of Tunisian-Jewish descent and her mother is of Iraqi-Jewish descent.
 As a child she studied music, and played the guitar and the recorder at the city music school.
 In 1994, she was accepted to HaYovel High School, where she studied theatre and music.
 She by way of Israeli mandatory conscription, served as an operations NCO in the IDF's Infantry Corps.

 Music career

-In 1999, Mesika started her studies at the Rimon School of Jazz and Contemporary Music in Ramat HaSharon, the leading music school in Israel that exported many Israeli singers such as Noa and Aviv Geffen.
-She was part of the "magic class", studying together with Keren Peles and Aya Korem, that went on to be popular singers.
+In 1999, Mesika started her studies at the Rimon School of Jazz and Contemporary Music in Ramat HaSharon, a leading music school whose graduates included Noa and Aviv Geffen.
+She was a classmate of Keren Peles and Aya Korem, who also became well-known singers.

 During her studies at Rimon, she participated in several ensembles.
 In one of them she met the musician Ori Zakh, who went on to become her husband and record producer.
 Miri and Ori married on June 2, 2005.

 At Rimon School Mesika met the songwriter Keren Peles, with whom she started working on songs for Mesika's debut album.
 After graduating, Mesika created a live show based on songs by Keren Peles.
 The show, produced and engineered by Ori Zakh, included the songs November and LeSham.
 The show was warmly received by the audience, and immediately afterwards Mesika was offered a recording contract with Hed Arzi Music under the Anana label.

 After finishing music studies in Rimon, Mesika began studying Acting at the Sofi Moskovich School of Performing Arts.
 During her studies she acted and sang in various plays, including the main character in The Night of the Iguana and Blood Wedding.

 Meanwhile, she participated as the soloist in tribute evenings to different poets, such as Hayyim Nahman Bialik, Natan Yonatan, Nurit Zarchi and Itzik Manger.
-Mesika and Zach also created a show composed of songs by the songwriter Tzruya (Suki) Lahav as part of the Piano Festival in Tel Aviv.
+Mesika and Zakh also created a show composed of songs by the songwriter Tzruya (Suki) Lahav as part of the Piano Festival in Tel Aviv.

 Mesika became known in public in 2004 with her first album, Miri Mesika, produced and mixed by Ori Zakh and Shmulik Neufeld.
 Miri Mesika's first single, Tipa Tipa (טיפה טיפה, "Little by Little"), dealing with the recovery from a lost love, was released in November 2004 and achieved moderate success.
 However, the next two singles written by Keren Peles, November (נובמבר, January 2005) and LeSham (לשם, "To There", March 2005) were huge radio hits.
 LeSham won the Galgalatz award as Song of the Year.